 Full disclosure: Filtered is our own LXP — so we certainly believe it belongs at the top of this list.
 But that doesn’t mean it’s the only solution on the market, it’s just the only one capable of combating content overload.

 Overload is the biggest barrier to learner engagement (it’s costing the US just under $1 trillion a year).
-It renders content unmanageable and unfindable.
+This is, in large part, because it means that businesses can't match content to skills - nullifying upskilling efforts.
 Consequently, learners can’t get hold of what they want and give up, neutralizing all the effort you’ve put into user experience, personalisation, integrations, and social learning.

 Filtered beats this with content intelligence.
 Content intelligence is a technological process through which Filtered harmonizes a business’s skill model, auto-tags its library according to those skills, and recommends useful content via the Filtered interface, email nudges and MS Teams.

 Degreed is the largest LXP market player at the moment.
 It sits on top of an LMS and utilises a democratised approach to content recommendations, rather than a top-down one.
 It’s stated purpose is to “connect learning and career growth to business opportunities”.

 In practice, it’s an “all in one” provider that handles all learning content, creates pathways easily, integrates with the LMS, tracks skills and offers talent management functionality.
 And, like all Learning Experience Platforms, it’s a lot easier to use than a Learning Management System.

 Depending on your content provisions, one potential issue is the extra content Degreed brings in.
 It can become overfilled which hinders its ability to recommend quality content.
 Given the high price of the platform, this might impact the overall return on investment.
 However, this can be rectified with clever use of content intelligence.